HarryLovesCode/Vulkan-API-Book/chap6/chap6.md

 void getSwapchainNext(VkSemaphore presentCompleteSemaphore, uint32_t buffer) {}
 ```

 We already have the function pointer from earlier called `fpAcquireNextImageKHR`.
-This has the same definition as:
+You can find the documentation [here](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/xhtml/vkspec.html#vkAcquireNextImageKHR) and this has the same definition as:

 ```cpp
 VkResult vkAcquireNextImageKHR(